 Ensyn: Produces a biocrude from forest and agricultural residues using its proprietary thermal technology.
 The company is expanding its commercialization of heating and cooling fuels and production of low carbon feedstocks for petroleum refineries.

-Carbon capture, as the name implies, is the technology used to capture CO2 emissions produced from the use of fossil fuels as well as to transport and store CO2.
+Carbon capture, as the name implies, is the technology used to capture CO2 emissions produced from the use of fossil fuels as well as the transportation and storage of CO2.
 In October 2018, the United Nations scientific panel concluded that carbon capture was critical in keeping global temperatures below levels that would significantly impact the well-being of the planet.
 As many have noted, however, the cost of the technology has so far prevented the large-scale rollout of the technology.
 Carbon Engineering and other startups hope to change this.

 Bioenergy has been a sector of focus for those advocating more incremental carbon-cutting solutions, and has been billed as contributing to a more secure, sustainable and economically-sound future by the U.S. Department of Energy.
 Startups like Ensyn are finding ways to use by-products of manufacturing and harvesting processes, which historically have been viewed as waste, as a fuel in a low-carbon process, balancing land-use with the effects on the overall system.
 An added benefit of bioenergy, as indicated by the U.S. government report, includes the additional income stream potential for rural communities.

-Green tech startups unfortunately do not garner the same attention as the likes of Uber, Airbnb or Lime, as has been made evident in startup funding patterns.
+Green tech startups unfortunately do not garner the same attention as the likes of Uber, Airbnb or Lime as has been made evident in startup funding patterns.
 According to Crunchbase data, U.S.-based environmentally-focused startups have raised a median of three rounds, with a last round median of $11 million and a total equity financing median of $25 million.
-This compares to median deal sizes for expansion and later stages of $20 million and $37.5 million, respectively, in Q4 2018 across the VC ecosystem.
+This compares to median deal sizes for expansion and later stages of $20 million and $37.5 million, respectively, in Q4 2018 (Venture Capital Funding Report 2018).